Hackney Food Partnership

 HFP also organises public meetings on specific issues, and to explore new projects or areas of work.
 Your ideas for public meetings are welcome and HFP are interested in working with others to hold events.

-- 24/03/2018 HFP is working with others in Sustainable Hackney to organise a Hackney Green Drinks event that will include the showing of the film In Our Hands followed by a Q&A with a panel of local food growers and campaigners, including Growing Communities, OrganicLea and Vicki Hird, Sustain’s Campaign Coordinator for Food and Farming Policy.
+- 24/03/2018 HFP and Sustainable Hackney's Hackney Green Drinks event saw almost 100 people watch the film In Our Hands followed by a Q&A with food growers and campaigners, including OrganicLea, Growing Communities, and Vicki Hird.

 - 14/09/2017 HFP has joined forces with Hackney Council to deliver a Sugar Smart campaign that aims to reduce the risk of ill health (obesity, Type II diabetes and dental caries), by reducing excessive sugar consumption in the borough.
 This will involve working with schools, early years, workplaces, community groups, leisure centres, dentists and independent cafes and restaurants.
 Complete the Sugar Smart survey to have your say and hopefully win great prizes!